ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-http-api.md

 # Introduction

-The Privacy Pass protocol as described in {{draft-davidson-pp-protocol}}
+The Privacy Pass protocol as described in {{draft-ietf-privacypass-protocol}}
 can be integrated with a number of different settings, from server to server communication to browsing the internet.